alkismavridis/mathasm/README.md

 ### What is a statement?
 Is it not the same as a sentence?
 Is it not a collection of symbols?
 Not quite.
-A Statement is a pair of sentences.
-Two sentences bounded together.
+A MathAsm Statement is a pair of sentences.
+Two sentences bound together.
 Every axiom and every theorem in MathAsm is exactly that: a pair of sentences.
 One sentence on its own is useless according to MathAsm.
 Only pairs can function.
-Lets call those sentences **left part** and **right part** of a statement.
+Lets call those sentences **left part** and **right part** of the statement.

 ### What does this pairing mean?